 Some of my trips are supported by dive operators, but my descriptions of their operations are as I found them and I try very hard to provide a factual & balanced viewpoint.

-What’s New: Underwater Photography – Choosing a Mirrorless Cameras Article
+What’s New: Underwater Photography – Mirrorless Macro Article – Part 2 of 2

 The full article can be downloaded on this LINK.

 What’s New: The Sharks of the Marovo Lagoon – Solomon Airlines Article